pouchdb/pouchdb/docs/guides-documents.md

 }
 ```

-You can see a **[live example](http://bl.ocks.org/nolanlawson/d6daa02ca3875d1222dd)** of this code.
+As you can see, we have successfully updated Mittens' age to 4 (they grow up so fast!), and his revision marker has also changed to `"2-3e3fd988b331193beeeea2d4221b57e7"`.
+If we wanted to increment his age to 5, we would need to supply this new revision marker.

 Next
 ----

-Now that you understand a bit about how to put documents and how to update documents, [let's talk about asynchronous code](guides-async-code.html).
+Now that you understand a bit about how to create and update documents, let's take a small detour to talk about [asynchronous code](guides-async-code.html).